-Shoji Scroll PaperJapanese rice papers are made with the extraordinarily long fibers from the Kozo (mulberry) bush making them very strong and absorbant that stands up to many art techniques.
+Shoji Scroll PaperJapanese shoji paper made with fibers from the Kozo (mulberry) bush, making them very strong and absorbent and popular for calligraphy and as watercolor paper.

 Plain kozo paper is often used in monument rubbing, stenciling, dyeing, framing, book binding as well as sumi-e drawing, painting and brush calligraphy.
-The roll makes a large variety of paiting sizes possible from square to the traditional long narrow scroll composition.
+The shoji roll makes a large variety of painting sizes possible from square to the traditional long narrow scroll composition.

-This roll of Japanese rice paper is ideal for Sumi-e calligraphy works of art and also for repair of a damaged panel on a shoji screen or for designing your custom shoji screen.
-A larger roll is also available.
-It measures 11" wide and the roll contains 60 feet.
+This roll of shoji paper is ideal for Sumi-e calligraphy, to repair a damaged panel on a shoji screen, or for designing your own custom shoji screen.
+This Kozo Shoji paper roll measures 11" wide and contains 60 feet of plain rice paper.
 Made in Japan.